Skip to contents

 General description

-A more complete description of the classifier is found in Anders Aasted Isaksen’s PhD Thesis as well as the validation paper (1).
-The description of the algorithm below is a brief and concise version of those documents.
+The current implementation of the algorithm is concisely described below.
+A more complete description of the original implementation of the classifier is found in Anders Aasted Isaksen’s PhD Thesis as well as the validation paper.(1)

 1. HbA1c measurements of ≥48 mmol/mol.